ldynia/archcolider/Functional Requirements.md

 ### Meal catalog

+Responsible for providing information about available meals in fridges and on-demand meals.

 Sunny day scenarios:
 1. Actual meals for each fridge is available for browsing.
 Each item contains description, price, exact place.